Agile Knowledge Hub

 How to build a great agile team when everybody is an expert?

-Yet another week of mentoring is over, the next team is ready and another one prepared.
-This time it was, as always, quite unique and interesting.
+Yet another week of mentoring is over; the next team is ready, and another one is prepared.
+This time, it was, as always, quite unique and exciting.
 As I always say.
-We met a new team of people, working in a successful company and even though they’ve been sat in the same room for more [...]
+We met a new team of people, working in a successful company, and even though they’ve been sitting in the same room for [...]

 Establish self-organization in Agile Team